CBD Information Guide

 There is no official recommended serving size for CBD.
-The information on this page is intended to serve as a good starting point only and should not be considered medical advice.
+The information on this page is intended to serve as a starting point, and can serve as a way for you to open a discussion up with your physician.
+He or she should serve as the authority on all of your health-related decisions.
+This guide is merely informative.

 The optimal amount and frequency of servings of CBD can vary from person to person.
 In fact, the variables on finding a universally prescribed serving size of CBD are almost infinite — weight, diet, metabolism, genetics, environment, and more all affect the perfect serving for you.
 Even the time that you take CBD can affect how it makes you feel.

 If you feel you can benefit from a higher serving size of CBD, research suggests increasing the amount every 3–4 weeks to fully process how your current serving size is affecting you.

 We also recommend keeping notes on how your CBD serving size affects you — this practice will help you remember accurately which amount helped you feel your best.

 Is CBD Legal?